-Born and raised in Whitehorse, Yukon, Nadia Petriw began studying violin at the age of 4.
-She began playing piano at age 7 and picked up the French horn in high school.
-Nadia completed her Royal Conservatory of Music Grade 10 piano exam at the age of 16.
+Born and raised in Whitehorse, Yukon, Nadia Petriw began studying violin at the age of 4 and completed her Royal Conservatory of Music Grade 10 piano exam at the age of 16.
 She graduated with a Bachelor of Music in String Performance from Brandon University in 2016 studying with Kerry DuWors in Brandon, Manitoba and Daniel Phillips in Queens, New York.
 Nadia moved to Vancouver in 2017 to pursue music therapy studies at Capilano University and graduated with distinction in June 2020 after successfully completing a practicum in Richmond and Delta working with children and adults.

 As a performer, Nadia was a member of the National Youth Orchestra of Canada in 2015 and was featured as a soloist with the Queens College Chamber Orchestra in 2016.
 She was concert master of the Brandon Community Orchestra for 3 seasons and performed with the Brandon Chamber Players on numerous occasions.
-She continues to perform in a variety of settings in Metro Vancouver and works with the Richmond Delta Youth Orchestra.
+She continues to perform in a variety of settings in Metro Vancouver and volunteers with provincial and national Suzuki and music therapy associations.

 In her free time, Nadia can be found baking cookies, reading, or tending to her garden.